DHackerMe/TicTacToe/README.md

 # Tic Tac Toe
 Tic Tac Toe game implemented in Python.
-The game is designed to run on a Linux-like environment, and compatibility with Windows will be added soon.
+The game is designed to run on a Linux-like environment, now compatibile with Windows.

 ## Installation
 To run the game, first make sure you have Python 3 installed on your system.
 If you don't have it installed, you can download it from the official Python website: https://www.python.org/downloads/.